54skyxenon/54skyxenon.github.io/content/blog/recruiting-2022.md

 By the end of the internship, I added functionality to support different modes of collecting data, enabled publication of data from an entire cluster of compute instances at once, and concocted a SQL query to execute collection/publication procedures as a daemon.
 I wrote multithreaded code for the first time, put OOP design patterns to practice, and pushed my first bug to production that crashed existing collection processes (the classic intern mistake!)
 It was a lot of responsibility!

-On my last day, I remember my mentor and I having a lengthy chat about startup culture, which basically reaffirmed my preference for smaller companies.
+On my last day, my mentor and I had a lengthy chat about startup culture, which basically reaffirmed my preference for smaller companies.
 I appreciate the skills I've gained, but I still felt something was still missing...

 <!--
 1. specify different collection profile for an instance